iSeg: Interactive 3D Segmentation via Interactive Attention: Experiments

 \ourmethod{} is adapted to the granularity of the given mesh, which enables it to adhere to the user's clicks and segment the region of the shape related to the user's inputs.
 For example, in \cref{fig:single}, for a click on the alien's middle antenna, the entire antenna and \textit{only that particular antenna} is selected.
 We see similar behavior for other clicks, such as the one on the lamp's base and the camel's neck.

 In \cref{fig:multi}, we further show the results of \ourmethod{} for a couple of clicks.
 We incorporate either a second positive click that extends the segmented part or a second negative click that retracts the region.
 For example, with the first click, the fine-grained bulb area of the lamp is segmented.
-Then, the second positive click enables including the flat surface surrounding the bulb.
+Then, the second positive click enables to include the flat surface surrounding the bulb.
 The negative click, on the other hand, offers the control to reduce and refine the segmentation region.
 As shown in \cref{fig:multi}, the first click on the hammer's head segments the entire head.
 The front part can be easily and intuitively removed by a second negative click on it.

+\siga{ \paragraph{Quantitative evaluation} As far as we can ascertain, there are no annotated datasets for click-based interactive segmentation of 3D shapes.
+Thus, we adapted the part segmentation dataset PartNet \cite{mo2019partnet} for our setting.
+The evaluation included 170 meshes sourced from all the categories in the dataset.
+For each mesh, we selected five test vertices from a part at random, where each vertex was regarded as a single click, and measured how well the part was segmented.
+We used two evaluation metrics: Accuracy (ACC) and Intersection over Union (IoU).
+Further details about the evaluation are provided in the supplemental material. }

+We considered two alternatives for comparison, InterObject3D \cite{kontogianni2023interactive} and a baseline we constructed based on SAM's 2D segmentations.
+InterObject3D is a recent work on interactive segmentation of 3D objects. \camrdy{In our experiments, we employed the publicly available pretrained model released by the authors.}

+For the SAM baseline, we rendered the shape and projected the clicked point to 2D from 100 random views, computed SAM's mask, and re-projected the result back to 3D for each visible vertex.
+Then, we averaged the predictions according to the number of times each vertex was seen. \siga{In the supplementary material, we discuss additional baselines we devised using SAM.} Other interactive segmentation techniques use an implicit 3D representation \cite{chen2023interactive} or perform a different task (object detection) \cite{2023arXiv230602245Z}, and thus, are not directly comparable to our method.

+\siga{ \cref{tab:quantitative_resutls} presents the ACC and IoU averaged over the test clicks and shapes, and \cref{fig:partnet} shows visual examples.
+InterObject3D does not select the part properly and yields a partial segmentation.
+SAM Baseline segments the region of the part where the click is visible.
+However, occluded regions that belong to the part are not marked.
+In contrast, \ourmethod{} adheres to the clicked point.
+It segments a coherent region in 3D, which is similar to the ground-truth part label, and achieves much higher ACC and IoU than the baselines. }

-\textbf{Perceptual user study.} As far as we can ascertain, there is no dataset with ground-truth annotation for click-based interactive segmentation of 3D shapes.
-Thus, for quantitative evaluation of our method, we opt to perform a perceptual user study.
+\paragraph{Perceptual user study} \siga{\ourmethod{} is not limited to a particular shape type from a dataset or specific parts defined in the dataset.
+In such cases, ground-truth labels are unavailable.
+Thus, to evaluate the effectiveness of the flexible and diverse segmentations offered by our method}, we opt to perform a perceptual user study.
 We used 20 meshes from different categories, such as humanoids, animals, and man-made objects, and included 40 participants in our study.

 For each mesh, we showed the 3D segmentation for a clicked point from multiple viewing angles and asked the participants to rate the effectiveness of the result on a scale of 1 to 5.
 The score 5 refers to a completely effective segmentation, where the entire 3D region corresponding to the clicked point is selected.
 When part of the 3D region is marked, the segmentation is considered partially effective.
 The score 1 is defined as a completely ineffective segmentation and refers to no region selection.
 Examples are presented in \cref{fig:effectiveness}.